-VT6.1 In terms of Rule G15 the following DP (work duly performed) requirements apply to all Bachelor of Applied Arts Degree and Diploma in Video Technology students:
+VT6.1 In terms of Rule G12(5) the following DP (work duly performed) requirements apply to all Bachelor of Applied Arts Degree and National Diploma in Video Technology students:

-VT6.1.1 Attendance and DP
+VT6.1.1 Attendance and DP Requirements (work duly performed)

-- a) A student is required, except by illness for which a valid medical certificate is supplied specifying the nature and duration of the illness, or circumstances which in the opinion of the departmental committee were beyond his/her control at the time, to attend a minimum of 80% of class meetings in each subject, by writing tests and completing and submitting assignments on the due dates. - b) A student is required, except by illness for which a valid medical certificate is supplied specifying the nature and duration of the illness, or circumstances which in the opinion of the departmental committee were beyond his/her control at the time, a 100% attendance at all practicals and practical tutorials. - (a) All examinable modules will be assessed through course mark and one exam.
-The final mark will be weighted 70% course mark and 30% exam mark.
-All exams will be 2 hours in length. - (b) All continuous assessment modules will be calculated at a weighted average of all assessments for that module.
+a) A student is required, except by illness for which a valid medical certificate is supplied specifying the nature and duration of the illness, or circumstances which in the opinion of the departmental committee were beyond his/her control at the time, to attend a minimum of 80% of class meetings in each subject, by writing tests and completing and submitting assignments on the due dates.
+Class registers will be taken.

+b) A student is required, except by illness for which a valid medical certificate is supplied specifying the nature and duration of the illness, or circumstances which in the opinion of the departmental committee were beyond his/her control at the time, a 100% attendance at all practicals and practical tutorials.

+(a) All examinable modules will be assessed through There are no "General course mark and one exam.
+The final mark will be Rules" for the whole weighted 70% course mark and 30% exam mark qualification. for the BAA degree, and 40% course mark and Module specific 60% exam mark for the National Diploma.
+All requirements are exams for the BAA degree will be 2 hours in published in the module length. study guide. (b) All continuous assessment modules will be calculated at a weighted average of all assessments for that module.

-7. REGISTRATION RULES (if more stringent than General Rules) N Dip: Video Technology (Phase out)
+7. RE-REGISTRATION RULES (if more stringent than General Rules)

+N Dip: Video Technology